David Hosking’s eighth album Butterfly Net is the third in a trilogy of albums recorded in Australia and Northern Ireland.

 Released December 1, 1994

 Partly recorded late 1991 at Periscope Studios, Melbourne, then completed mid 1992 at Platinum Studios (now Sing Sing South) Melbourne.
-Recorded and mixed by Paul Kosky, Kalju Tonuma and Lawrence Maddy.
+Recorded and mixed by Paul Kosky, Kalju Tonuma and Laurence Maddy.
 Mastered by Don Bartley at Studio 301, Sydney.
 Art by Michael Lelliot and Tasia Stribakos.

 David Hosking: Acoustic and Electric Guitars, Piano and Vocals.
 Niko Schauble: Drums.
 Tony Paye: Acoustic and Electric Bass, Cello.
 Steve Kinrade: French Horn.
 Steve Hope: Hammond Organ and Piano.
-Lawrence Maddy: Keyboards and other sounds.
+Laurence Maddy: Keyboards and other sounds.
 Chris Wilson: Harmonica.
 All Songs Copyright David Hosking 1992.

 Released July 1, 1992